microsoft/BotBuilder-Samples/samples/javascript_nodejs/84.bot-authentication-certificate/README.md

       ![Upload Cer Certificate](Images/KeyVault/UploadCerCertificate.png)

-  6. In the sample code, go to the [Startup](Startup.cs) class and uncomment the line of code that reads the keyvault certificate and verify that the keyvault credentials are completed in the [appsettings](appsettings.json) file.
+  6. In the sample code, go to the [Startup](Startup.cs) class and uncomment the line of code that reads the keyvault certificate and verify that the keyvault credentials are completed in the [.env](.env) file.
   Be sure to comment out or remove the lines of code that use local certificate to avoid errors.
       > NOTE: Here the value of MicrosoftAppId and CertificateThumbprint are also needed to generate the credentials.